ironfox-oss/IronFox/docs/FAQ.md

 ## How can I download IronFox?

-You can currently download IronFox from [Accrescent](https://accrescent.app/app/org.ironfoxoss.ironfox), directly from [our GitLab releases](https://gitlab.com/ironfox-oss/IronFox/-/releases), or from [our F-Droid repository](https://fdroid.ironfoxoss.org/fdroid/repo/index.html).
+You can currently download IronFox from [our F-Droid repository](https://fdroid.ironfoxoss.org/fdroid/repo/index.html), or directly from [our GitLab releases](https://gitlab.com/ironfox-oss/IronFox/-/releases).

-## How *should* I download IronFox?

-If possible, we highly recommend downloading IronFox from [Accrescent](https://accrescent.app/app/org.ironfoxoss.ironfox).
-If you're unfamiliar, [Accrescent](https://accrescent.app/) is an up-and-coming free and open source app store for Android, with a focus on [privacy and security](https://accrescent.app/features).
-Due to Accrescent's strong privacy and security properties, it's the most secure way to download and install IronFox; As a result, it's what we recommend using if possible.

-For reference, Accrescent is also recommended by [GrapheneOS](https://grapheneos.org/), and supported by other privacy and security-focused projects, such as [Cake Wallet](https://cakewallet.com/), [Cryptomator](https://cryptomator.org/), [Molly](https://molly.im/), [IVPN](https://www.ivpn.net/en/), and [Organic Maps](https://organicmaps.app/).
+While IronFox is also available on **Accrescent**, We are currently unable to provide updates there, [due to ongoing client and server issues that Accrescent is facing](https://infosec.exchange/@accrescent/115408303090609483).
+This impacts **all** apps on Accrescent, and is not just limited to IronFox.
+Therefore, for the time-being, we do **NOT** recommend installing IronFox from Accrescent. **See [here](https://gitlab.com/ironfox-oss/IronFox/-/issues/193) for more details**.

 ## Why isn't IronFox available on F-Droid?